aaronmallen/activeinteractor/README.md

 ###### Running Interactors In Parallel

-Organizers can be told to run their interactors in parallel with the `#perform_in_parallel` class method.
-This will run each interactor in parallel with one and other only passing the original context to each organizer.
+Organizers can be told to run their interactors in parallel with the `.perform_in_parallel` class method.
+This will run each interactor in parallel with one and other only passing the original context to each interactor.
-This means each interactor must be able to perform without dependencies on prior interactor runs.
+This means each interactor must be able to perform without dependencies on prior interactor invokations.

 ```ruby
 class CreateNewUser < ActiveInteractor::Base